The Tastiest Summer Salad I’ve Ever Made (And Honestly, It Might Be Yours Too)

 Optional toppings:

-For the Creamy Raspberry Balsamic Dressing:
+For the Dressing:

-2 tbsp Fini balsamic vinegar (or other good-quality balsamic)
+2 tbsp balsamic vinegar

 2 tbsp fresh raspberries

-2 tbsp Fabalish plant-based mayo
+2 tbsp Fabalish mayo

-1-2 tbsp water for desired thinness
+1–2 tbsp water

 ¼ tsp garlic powder